 The Company’s executive compensation policy aims to attract and retain competent individuals and motivate them to optimize value for the Company’s shareholders.
 The compensation policy is designed to be competitive, to stimulate profitable return on investments and long-term growth.

-The Corporate Governance and Human Resources Committee is responsible for reviewing and monitoring the executive compensation policy, including determining the compensation elements and the compensation mix to balance the executives’ focus on short-term and long-term objectives.
+The Corporate Governance and Human Resources Committee is responsible for annually reviewing and approving the executive compensation policy and executive compensation, including determining the compensation elements and the compensation mix to balance the executives’ focus on short-term and long-term objectives.
 The Company’s compensation policies and practices are designed to adequately reward executive officers for their services, and to encourage them to establish short-term and long-term strategies aimed at increasing share value and creating economic wealth.
-The Company’s compensation strategy therefore places the emphasis on compensation elements linked to performance, including share value through option and PSU grants.
+The Company’s compensation strategy therefore places the emphasis on compensation elements linked to performance, including share value through long-term incentive plans.

 Share Ownership Policy for Directors